-Multimedia Tools and Techniques COMM 3305 3 cr.
+3 cr.
 3 hr.
+COMM 3305

 By using an interactive application students explore the use of digital audio, video, stills, presentation software, and elementary authoring.
 Students work with advanced features of the computer operating system and common software resources, such as databases and communications.
-Prerequisite: COMM 3304.

-Interactive Media
+Interactive Media II

-COMM 3306 3 cr.
-3 hr.
 The course studies authoring tools and the logic structures that various design tools offer the producer/developer and the production team.
 Students integrate audio, still imagery, video, and hypertext into course projects.
-Prerequisite: COMM 3305.